yahavb/green-content-delivery-network/README.md

 The simulation will manifest a coordination system between the supply and demand as fast data system.
 It will process two kinds of requests (1) user workload (2) available green-cdn.
 The requests will be sent to a fast-data db that will create a match and assign demanded workload to supplied resources.

-The simulation includes three core systems:
+The simulation includes four core systems:
-###1. loaders that simulate workloads and supply based on real data.
+* loaders that simulate workloads and supply based on real data
-###2. multi-tier api servers that consumes the loaders data.
+* multi-tier api servers that consumes the loaders data.
-###3. coordination system that pull the data from 2 and calculated the match and assign jobs.
+* coordination system that pull the data from 2 and calculated the match and assign jobs.
+* Multi Zones CDN Clusters that process the workload

-##2 - API server
+##2 - coordination systems

 The service includes two API calls: